aiven/aiven-operator/docs/content/en/docs/postgresql/_index.md

 With Aiven Kubernetes Operator, you can manage Aiven for PostgreSQL through the well defined Kubernetes API.

-> Before going through this guide, make sure you have a [Kubernetes cluster](../installation/prerequisites/) with the [operator installed](../installation/), and a [Kubernetes secret with an Aiven authentication token](../authentication/).
+> Before going through this guide, make sure you have a [Kubernetes cluster](../installation/prerequisites/) with the [operator installed](../installation/), and a [Kubernetes Secret with an Aiven authentication token](../authentication/).

 ## Creating a PostgreSQL instance
 1. Create a file named `pg-sample.yaml` with the following content: